ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 For a computer, being random is hard.
 But the biggest issue is that it is impossible to know if a series of numbers is really random.

-If malware modifies your PRNG (and so, can predict the numbers you will generate), you won’t see it until it is too late.
+If malware modifies your PRNG so that it can predict the numbers you will generate, you won’t see it until it is too late.

 It means that a cross platform and naïve implementation of PRNG (like using the computer’s clock combined with CPU speed) is dangerous.
 But you won’t see it until it is too late.

-For performance reasons, most PRNG works the same way: a random number, called a **Seed**, is chosen, then a predictable formula generates the next number each time you ask for it.
+For performance reasons, most PRNG works the same way: a random number which is called a **Seed** is chosen, then a predictable formula generates the next number each time you ask for it.

 The amount of randomness of the seed is defined by a measure we call **Entropy**, but the amount of **Entropy** also depends on the observer.